The Missing Piece

 David's Complete Cloud

-A: Sustained leadership impact — a function that scales beyond me, led by someone the organisation continues to trust
+A: Sustainable leadership impact — a function that scales beyond me, led by someone the organisation continues to trust

 B: A team that can run without me.
 Bandwidth for strategic work.
 Scalability.
 Sustainable leadership.